Wednesbury unreasonableness in Singapore law: "Anxious scrutiny" review

 "Anxious scrutiny" review refers to a more stringent level of scrutiny that is applied when the subject matter of a decision by a public authority relates to human rights.
 The term originates from the judgment of Lord Bridge of Harwich in R v Secretary of State for the Home Department, ex parte Bugdaycay (1986), where his Lordship said: "The most fundamental of human rights is the individual's right to life and when an administrative decision under challenge is said to be one which may put the applicant's life at risk, the basis of the decision must surely call for the most anxious scrutiny".

 This approach can be seen to be in line with the UK judiciary's increasing focus on human rights protection, particularly after the entry into force of the Human Rights Act 1998 in 2000, which permits persons aggrieved by infringements of the European Convention of Human Rights (ECHR) to seek a remedy in domestic law.
 Essentially, this standard of scrutiny is much easier to satisfy, as it lowers the threshold of what constitutes a decision so outrageous that it may be deemed unreasonable in the Wednesbury sense.
-Such a "rights-based" approach allows courts to scrutinize cases involving fundamental human rights more closely, thereby affording greater protection of fundamental liberties.
+Such a "rights-based" approach allows courts to scrutinise cases involving fundamental human rights more closely, thereby affording greater protection of fundamental liberties.

 An instance of the application of the anxious scrutiny level of review is the 1995 case of R. v.
 Ministry of Defence, ex parte Smith, which represents a distillation of principles embodied in decisions previously made by the House of Lords in Ex parte Bugdaycay (1986) and Ex parte Brind (1991).
 In Ex parte Smith, Smith and three other individuals appealed a Ministry of Defence ruling that mandated the discharge of homosexuals from the service.
 The court accepted that "[t]he more substantial the interference with human rights, the more the court will require by way of justification before it is satisfied that the decision is reasonable".
 This is as long as the decision remains within the range of responses open to a reasonable decision-maker.

 The anxious scrutiny standard has not been applied thus far in Singapore.
 The prevailing judicial philosophy is that of deference to Parliament.
 This is despite the courts' general adoption of Lord Diplock's arguably pro-rights stand taken in the case of Ong Ah Chuan v.
 Public Prosecutor (1980).
 This Privy Council case stated that judges should give constitutional provisions a generous interpretation to avoid the "austerity of tabulated legalism" and to provide individuals with their full measure of fundamental liberties.
 The generally deferential stance of the courts shows an inclination towards a strict separation of powers based upon the judiciary's belief that the Parliament is the only organ with the moral legitimacy to decide issues relating to social policy.